Ben Hecht: Novelist and short-story writer

-Besides working on novels and short stories (see book list), he has been credited with ghostwriting books, including Marilyn Monroe's autobiography My Story.
+Besides working on novels and short stories, he has been credited with ghostwriting books, including Marilyn Monroe's autobiography My Story.
 "The reprint of Marilyn Monroe's memoir, My Story, in 2000, by Cooper Square Press, correctly credits Hecht as an author, ending a period of almost fifty years in which Hecht's role was denied ...
 Hecht himself, however, kept denying it publicly".

 According to her biographer, Sarah Churchwell, Monroe was "persuaded to capitalize on her newfound celebrity by beginning an autobiography.
 It was born out of a collaboration with journalist and screenwriter Ben Hecht, hired as a ghostwriter".
 Churchwell adds that the facts in her story were highly selective.
 "Hecht reported to his editor during the interviews that he was sometimes sure Marilyn was fabricating.
 He explained, 'When I say lying, I mean she isn't telling the truth.
 I don't think so much that she is trying to deceive me as that she is a fantasizer.'"